 CalmChaosControl

 The real rogue finish.
-Vex was not a cute one-off anymore once it reached Top 4 in a 1,405-player room.
+Vex stopped being a novelty once it reached Top 4 in a 1,405-player room.

 4thEEP Bonk Repeat's Vex, GloomistView decklistCollapse